chuawt/eda-starter/README.md

 The purpose of this project is to:
 - show data science beginners what structure, style, and common areas of analysis to consider.
 - demonstrate how to do certain things in Markdown and HTML, such as clickable Table of Content, HTML tables, 2-way citations, and referencing.
+- demonstrate how to perform common EDA steps in Python.

 ## Technologies Used
 - Markdown